Xavier Prather

 Xavier Eugene Prather (born May 12, 1994) is an American lawyer and reality television personality.
 He is the winner of the 23rd season of the American reality television series Big Brother, becoming the first African American to win a regular season in the show's 21-year history.
 In 2022, he appeared as a contestant on The Challenge: USA where he was eliminated in episode 4.

 Outside reality television, Prather is a lawyer, model, and a former college basketball player.

 Personal life and career

 Prather was born on May 12, 1994, in Kalamazoo, Michigan.
 He graduated from Gull Lake High School, where he stood out as a member of the school's varsity boys basketball team.
 He then attended Spring Arbor University, earning his Bachelor of Arts in criminal justice.
 While there, he played for the Spring Arbor University men's basketball team.
 He then matriculated to Valparaiso University School of Law, before transferring to Marquette University Law School and subsequently earning his Juris Doctor.

-After graduation, he worked as an attorney for one of the top 200 largest law firms in the United States until he founded his own law practice, LawyerLike, in the spring of 2024.
-Outside of his legal career, Prather is a model signed to Option 1 Models, a modeling agency with offices located in Chicago, Illinois and Los Angeles, California.
+After graduation, he worked as an attorney for a law firm until setting up his own law practice, LawyerLike, in the spring of 2024.
+Nearly two years after starting his law practice, it was absorbed by a larger law firm, Foster Swift Collins & Smith, PC, where he continues to practice in the areas of family law, entertainment law, and sports law.

-On May 27, 2023, Prather became engaged to Kenzie Hansen.